HomeSpecialties › Ophthalmology

 How competitive is it?

-Ophthalmology is consistently among the hardest specialties to enter, and unusually for Australian training RANZCO publishes the numbers.
-Across recent intakes there have been roughly 150–160 applicants a year for about 30–42 training places — for example 158 applicants and 39 selected for 2024, and 151 applicants and 36 selected for 2025 — so only around one in four applicants is selected (a ratio of roughly three to four and a half applicants per place, derived from RANZCO's two published figures).
-These counts are bi-national (Australia and New Zealand combined), with New Zealand taking about seven to ten places a year.
-RANZCO's published statistics also show successful applicants average around five years since graduating, reflecting the pre-vocational and unaccredited "service-registrar" years most spend building a CV before selection — and ophthalmology experience is explicitly rewarded in the scoring.
-For workforce scale, the AIHW recorded about 1,004 ophthalmologists working in Australia in 2023.
+Unusually for Australian training, RANZCO publishes the numbers: roughly 150–160 applicants a year for about 30–42 places — 158 applicants and 39 selected for 2024, 151 and 36 for 2025 — so only around one in four is selected (roughly three to four and a half applicants per place).
+Counts are bi-national, New Zealand taking about seven to ten places a year.
+Successful applicants average around five years since graduating, reflecting the pre-vocational and unaccredited service-registrar years most spend building a CV; ophthalmology experience is explicitly rewarded.
+The AIHW recorded about 1,004 ophthalmologists in Australia in 2023.

 Unaccredited time: In practice, usually — there's no formal requirement, but most successful applicants spend pre-vocational and unaccredited ophthalmology years (service-registrar time is heavily rewarded in scoring) building a CV before selection.